‘The Young And The Restless’ Star Eric Braeden Proves The Great Victor Newman Can Do It All

-It’s no secret that fans adore The Young and the Restless star Eric Braeden who portrays the iconic Victor Newman in Genoa City.
+It’s no secret that fans adore The Young and the Restless star Eric Braeden, who portrays the iconic Victor Newman in Genoa City.
 The actor is incredibly engaging with fans on his social media accounts, and they love him all the more for it.

 Yesterday, Braeden took to Instagram and Twitter to ask fans what he forgot.
 The Y&R actor was at the grocery store shopping.
 Inevitably his alter ego Victor Newman would be hard pressed to grab a cart and check items off the grocery list, but he might if Nikki (Melody Thomas Scott) asked him nicely.
 Then again, Victor would probably hire somebody to buy the food for him.

 One candid shot showed Braeden pushing a buggy filled with water, bread, and vegetables.
 He walked near the yogurt aisle and wondered if he forgot something.
-Then, in a Tweet, the actor shared a picture of himself checking out the nutrition label on a container of yogurt.
+Then, in a tweet, the actor shared a picture of himself checking out the nutrition label on a container of yogurt.
 Did he actually forget something during his shopping trip?
-It seems unlikely that he did considering he had so much fan help.
+It seems unlikely that he did, considering he had so much fan help.

 After Braeden asked if he forgot something, one fan had a helpful response.